 What is the Hyperloop?

-Hyperloop is a vision for a ground-transport system that would travel faster than a commercial airliner at a fraction of the price, popularised by Tesla and SpaceX CEO Elon Musk.
+Hyperloop is a vision for a ground-transport system that would travel faster than a commercial airliner and at a fraction of the price, popularized by Tesla and SpaceX CEO Elon Musk.

 The transport system would carry passengers and freight on board a vehicle travelling at up to 760mph.
 These fantastically high speeds would be made possible by two key differences to modern trains.
 The vehicle would be raised above the track, using either magnetic levitation or a cushion of pressurized air, removing resistance as the wheels turned.
 Secondly, the vehicle would travel inside a tube where most of the air had been pumped out, massively reducing the speed lost to friction.

 Hyperloop is a concept, one that Musk has heavily promoted in the hope that a company or research group will bring the system to fruition.
 Since Musk's companies Tesla and SpaceX published papers outlining the Hyperloop Alpha system in 2013, a variety of commercial companies have begun developing their own Hyperloop systems, with the biggest being Virgin Hyperloop One and Hyperloop Transportation Technologies.
 While these systems were inspired by Musk's 2013 paper they differ in design.

 Hyperloop test systems have suspended the partial-vacuum tube above the ground, although another option would be for the tube to run through a tunnel.
 Hyperloop champion Musk has even founded his own tunnelling business, The Boring Company, with the aim of driving down the prohibitive $1bn per mile cost of tunnel construction.

 Maryland's Department of Transportation has given conditional approval for The Boring Company to begin construction of a Hyperloop tunnel from Baltimore to Washington, and the firm also has plans plans to build a similar tunnel under Culver City, California.